barisgneri/KargoTakip-TumKargolar../README.md

-# Kargo Takip (Cargo Tracking)
+# 📦 Cargo Tracker (Kargo Takip)

-A simple and lightweight cargo tracking application developed with **Compose Multiplatform**.
-This project showcases the power of sharing a single UI codebase across Android, iOS, and Desktop environments.
+A cross-platform mobile application designed to query and track shipment statuses from various logistics and cargo companies in a unified dashboard.

-The app allows users to easily track their shipments from various cargo providers in one place.
+The project is built entirely with **Compose Multiplatform**, sharing a single codebase for UI, domain, and data layers to deliver native performance on both Android and iOS platforms.

 ## 📲 Download